rmzetti/hover-exec/READMORE.md

 console.log('new config:',config.get('scripts.newlang'))
 ```

 The first line provides the `newlang` setting command.
-Replace `put_start_command_here` with the `newlang` start command, and change the `txt` extension at the end if necessary.
-If backslashes are used in a path, they should be doubled (ie. escaped) `\\`.
+Replace `put_start_command_here` with the `newlang` start command, and change the `txt` extension at the end as appropriate.
+If backslashes are used in a path, they should be escaped, ie. `\\`.
 Similarly if `"` is used it should be entered as `\"`

 Once the script has been set up, execute using the hover in the usual way, then delete the block.
 Check it as in the previous section or open *hover-exec* settings and view the JSON settings file.
-All settings can also be changed using that file.

 ---
-#### Show other vscode config settings
+#### Other vscode config settings

-Other configuration settings can also be viewed
+Other *vscode* configuration settings can also be accessed:

 ```js :vm noinline
 // ```js :vm noinline  --eval is not available in mpe` let c=vscode.workspace.getConfiguration('');